-You can tell us who you'd like to receive your retirement savings by completing the nomination of beneficiaries form included in your plan documentation.
+You can tell us who you'd like to receive your pension savings by completing the nomination of beneficiaries form included in your plan documentation.

-What happens if I die while taking my retirement savings?
+What happens if I die while taking my pension savings?

 What are the charges?

 The charge for managing your plan is known as the annual management charge.
-This is taken from the retirement savings you’ve built up.
+This is taken from the pension savings you’ve built up.